DragnaCarta/Curse-of-Strahd-Reloaded/Chapter 2 - The Land of Barovia/Lore of Barovia.md

 Elisabeth Durst of Death House once bore one of these amber shards; Izek Strazni of Vallaki holds one today.
 These shards are merely a gateway, however—through small tastes of power, the vestiges hope to lure their victims to the Amber Temple itself.
 There, the vestiges can offer their greatest dark gifts—and, in doing so, claim their true price and prize: a sliver of the victim’s soul.

 With each scrap of spirit a vestige claims, it grows in power, inching closer to the day that it will have the strength to break free of its amber prison.
-One has already succeeded.
-Others are now on the precipice.
+Several are now on the precipice.
 And for those that remain—eternity is full of possibilities, and the dead have nothing but time.
 ## The Ladies of the Fanes

 With their holy places desecrated and their worshippers weakened and divided, two of the three Ladies of the Fanes—the Weaver and the Huntress—have been reduced to little more than spirit, unable to take action or exercise the power they once wielded.
 Only the Seeker, who forged a pact with Katarina, the bastard sister of Strahd von Zarovich, to free the valley from Strahd’s evil, survives.
 Through their pact, the Seeker subsumed Katarina’s soul to manifest an avatar of her divine power: the Vistana seer Madam Eva.